davida330300/final/README.md

 ## 附錄
-Regarding the deployment of React.js development project on github, we need the help of the "gh-pages" For specific methods, please refer to the video on youtube https://www.youtube.com/watch?v=F8s4Ng-re0E
+Regarding the deployment of React.js development project on github, we need the help of the "gh-pages" For specific instructions, please refer to the video on youtube https://www.youtube.com/watch?v=F8s4Ng-re0E
 react-scroll:
 https://www.npmjs.com/package/react-scroll